vever001/composer-installers-dir/README.md

 ```

 This is useful if you have a composer project and you want to build it to another folder (e.g: for production release).
-Here's an example to build the whole project in a `dist` folder:
+Here's an example to build the whole project in a `dist` folder for production release:
 ```sh
 DIR="dist"
 composer config vendor-dir "$DIR/vendor"